SyneRBI/SIRF-Exercises/INSTALL.md

-Of course, if you've used (Ana)conda to install Python etc (and are sure SIRF was compiled with that Python version), you can use conda to install dependencies as well.
+Of course, if you've used (Ana)conda to install Python etc (and are sure SIRF was compiled with that Python version), you can use conda to install dependencies as well (except the brainweb module, at the time of writing).
 Or you could still choose to use conda's `pip` after

     conda install pip